-Specifications: 24.2 megapixels CMOS Sensor; Leica Maestro II processor; 28mm f/1.7 ASPH Lens; 3.68 megapixels viewfinder; 10 fps continuous shooting
+Specific features: 24.2 megapixels CMOS Sensor, Leica Maestro II processor, 28mm f/1.7 ASPH Lens, 3.68 megapixels view finder, 10 fps continuous shooting

-The contrast feature is something else worth noting because you’ll get true colors, with unique richness.
-Basically, every image you get is great when it comes to the real feel of color distribution so that the scenery looks life-like.
+The contrast feature is something else worth noting because you’ll get the true colors with unique richness.
+Basically, every image you get is great when it comes to the real feel of color distribution so that the scenery looks lifelike.

 Besides these design particularities, the materials are worth some emphasizing too: they’re light, yet resistant, and provide an ergonomic feel: that’s what a well-crafted aluminum-magnesium alloy does.

-Description: This 4.7 stars and $1,796.95 Nikon D500 is small, but technologically savvy, with improved performance.
+Description: The Nikon D500 DX-Format Digital SLR is small, but technologically savvy, with improved performance.
 That’s because it takes crystal clear pictures, with amazing resolution and at fast speeds.

 That’s because it has a high resolution, courtesy of its built-in DX sensor.
 The DX lenses are an additional contributing factor to the high image quality, and the 20.9 MP CMOS sensor captures minute details, with no chromatic aberration.